shun0t/versatile_bot_project/README.md

 This prompt document enables you to talk on general topics with NotebookLM.
 1. Add the prompt document to the notebook that you want to chat in.
-2. Deselecting any other materials in the source list (if applicable), ask to behave as a Conversational Bot (e.g., "Behave as a Conversational Bot.").
+2. Having no other materials added to the notebook or selected in the source list (if applicable), ask to behave as a Conversational Bot (e.g., `Behave as a Conversational Bot.`).
 3. Making sure that you have received the "I will behave as a Conversational Bot from now on." response, start to talk to the AI in the text chat mode.
-You can select any deselected materials or add extra ones.
-However, I recommend that you select the Conversational Bot prompt document only because I cannot guarantee how compatible it and other materials are.
+You can add or select extra materials.
+However, I recommend that you add and select only the Conversational Bot prompt document because I cannot guarantee how compatible it is with those extra materials.

 ### Custom Bot

 This prompt document turns NotebookLM into a chatbot that can be customized with the system messages provided in additional materials.
 1. Add the prompt document to the notebook that you want to have a custom bot installed in.
-2. Deselecting any other materials in the source list (if applicable), ask to behave as a Custom Bot (e.g., "Behave as a Custom Bot.").
+2. Having no other materials added to the notebook or selected in the source list (if applicable), ask to behave as a Custom Bot (e.g., `Behave as a Custom Bot.`).
-3. Making sure that you have received the "I will behave as a Custom Bot from now on." response, add or select the system message material(s) that you want to apply.
-You actually do not necessarily need to deselect those materials in the previous step.
+3. Making sure that you have received the "I will behave as a Custom Bot from now on." response, (add and) select the system message material(s) that you want to apply.
+You actually do not necessarily need to postpone adding or deselect those materials in the previous step.
 However, I recommend that you follow these steps to increase the success rate.
 4. Start to talk to the AI in the text chat mode.

 ### Chat Episode